Emlyn Hughes: 1970–1975

-1972

-In 2008, Tommy Smith claimed in his autobiography that on 8 May 1972, Hughes told him that he had been speaking to a number of Arsenal players who were "willing to throw a match for £50 a man."
-Liverpool subsequently failed to win the vital match at Highbury, which meant that Derby County won the league title.
-Smith wrote that he was "disgusted" with what Hughes said and never spoke to him off the field again.
-Smith maintained that the only witness was Ian Callaghan.
-Smith also stated that he thought Hughes was trying to "set him up" and was not really trying to bribe Arsenal players.
-Smith said he never told Shankly because it would have "broken his heart".

 Hughes appeared again for England in the quarter-final of the 1972 European Championships, again under Ramsey, again facing West Germany, again with the same result; victory for West Germany.

-1973–1974

 In 1973, Hughes won his first League title with Liverpool and his first European honour with the UEFA Cup, against Borussia Mönchengladbach.
-After scoring goals in a memorable win over Merseyside rivals Everton at Goodison Park, Hughes was made Liverpool captain after Tommy Smith had a publicised falling-out with Shankly, who nonetheless kept him in the team.
-Smith and Hughes' off-field relationship, already strained due to the bribery incident 18 months earlier, fractured beyond all repair after this, although it never visibly affected their football.
+After scoring goals in a memorable win over Merseyside rivals Everton at Goodison Park, Hughes was made Liverpool captain after Tommy Smith had a publicised falling-out with Shankly.
+According to the Irish Independent, the "change led to a long-running feud between Smith and Hughes", although it never visibly affected their football.